This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 And, being fully aware of their reputation, and even though we’d never used one of their grills before, we were more than a little happy to get our hands on the second generation Smokefire pellet grill for a solid afternoon of barbecuing.
 (They had some pretty severe issues with their first generation models, so they did a re-launch in the second half of 2020).

-Even though they claim the Smokefire has six hundred and seventy-two cubic inches of cooking space, for all intents and purposes, it has the same grilling surface area that the Ironwood does, which means that you’ll be able to cook the same amount of food on both grills.
+Even though they claim the Smokefire has six hundred and seventy-two square inches of cooking space, for all intents and purposes, it has the same grilling surface area that the Ironwood does, which means that you’ll be able to cook the same amount of food on both grills.

 We did, and they both coped more than adequately with our cookout.
 That said, the Weber is capable of a faster food turn around if you crank it up as far as it will go, as that one hundred degrees temperature differential (the Smokefire can hit six hundred degrees, which is a little more than the Traeger) can significantly reduce your cooking time.